 A good starting point would be the Espace Paul-et-André Vera, a stunning museum named after two brothers from Saint-Germain en Laye, who were pioneers of the Art Déco movement.
 Paul Vera was a painter and illustrator, and André Vera a theoretician on garden design.
 Here, you can admire tapestries, furniture, drawings and paintings by Paul Véra, which were bequeathed to the town by his brother André.

 Next, head for the town's old quarter, where you'll discover buildings steeped in history.
 It was in this neighbourhood that Claude Debussy was born.
 Today, the ground floor of his home has been transformed into a Tourist Office, while upstairs is now a charming museum devoted to the French composer.

-Last but not least, don't miss a chance to visit the Maurice Denis Museum, set in the house and workshop of the Nabi artist.
+Last but not least, don't miss a chance to visit the Maurice Denis Museum (currently closed for renovations), set in the house and workshop of the Nabi artist.
 The house overlooks a magnificent garden, which includes an open-air theatre, a rose garden, an orchard and a kitchen garden.
 Freely open to visitors, this haven of greenery invites leisurely strolls around a terrace bordered with lime trees, overlooked by sculptures by Antoine Bourdelle.